Jill Biden: Education and career, marriages and family

-She continued to teach while working on a master's degree at West Chester State College, taking one course per semester.
+Jill Biden continued to teach while working on a master's degree at West Chester State College, taking one course per semester.
 She graduated with a Master of Education degree, with a specialty in reading from West Chester in 1981.
-The Bidens' daughter Ashley Blazer was born on June 8, 1981, and Jill stopped working for two years while raising the three children.
+The Bidens' daughter, Ashley Blazer Biden, was born on June 8, 1981, and Jill stopped working for two years while raising the three children.

-She then returned to work, teaching English, acting as a reading specialist, and teaching history to emotionally disabled students.
+Biden then returned to work, teaching English, acting as a reading specialist, and teaching history to emotionally disabled students.
 She taught in the adolescent program at the Rockford Center psychiatric hospital for five years in the 1980s.
 Biden received her second graduate degree, a Master of Arts in English from Villanova University, in 1987.
-During her husband's unsuccessful bid for the 1988 Democratic presidential nomination, she said she would continue her job of teaching emotionally disabled children even if she became the first lady.
+She was not considered a political person at the time, and during her husband's unsuccessful bid for the 1988 Democratic presidential nomination, she said she would continue her job of teaching emotionally disabled children even if she became the first lady.
 She taught for three years at Claymont High School.
 In the early 1990s, she taught English at Brandywine High School in Wilmington; several of her students there later recalled her as genuinely caring about them.
 In all, she spent thirteen years teaching in public high school.

-From 1993 through 2008, Biden was an Instructor in English at the Stanton campus of Delaware Technical & Community College.
+From 1993 through 2008, Biden was an instructor in English at the Stanton campus of Delaware Technical & Community College.
 There she taught English composition and remedial writing, with an emphasis on instilling confidence in students.
 She has said of teaching at a community college, "I feel like I can make a greater difference in their lives.
 I just love that population.
 It just feels really comfortable to me.
 I love the women who are coming back to school and getting their degrees, because they're so focused."

 Biden is president of the Biden Breast Health Initiative, a nonprofit organization begun in 1993 that provides educational breast health awareness programs free of charge to schools and other groups in the state of Delaware.
 She began the effort after four of her friends were diagnosed with breast cancer that year.
 In the following 15 years, the organization informed more than 7,000 high school girls about proper breast health.
 In 2007, Biden helped found Book Buddies, which provides books for low-income children, and has been very active in Delaware Boots on the Ground, an organization that supports military families.
 She runs five miles, five times a week, and she has run in the Marine Corps Marathon as well as the Philadelphia Half Marathon.

 Biden later returned to school for her doctoral degree, studying under her birth name, Jill Jacobs.
 In January 2007, at age 55, she received a Doctor of Education (Ed.D.) in educational leadership from the University of Delaware.
 Her dissertation, Student Retention at the Community College: Meeting Students' Needs, was published under the name Jill Jacobs-Biden.